 How do I figure out where to test first?

 It’s a smart question to ask.
 You can’t test all pages at once.
-With limited time and resources to commit and, most importantly, limited traffic to allocate to each test, test prioritization is an important part of your conversion rate optimization plan.
+With limited time and resources to commit and, most importantly, limited traffic to allocate to each test, test prioritization is an important part of your conversion optimization plan.

 The alternative happens when companies start with the areas they believe are obvious.
 You might consider the popularity of the page or look for under-performing pages, or start with pages your HiPPO hates.

 Those are all things to consider, but they don’t give you the whole picture.

 Optimizing the optimization process is often just as important as the tests themselves.
 Prioritizing where you invest energy will give you better returns by emphasizing pages that are more important to the business.